Buy Now!

 Video Renderer

-The Video Renderer is the component used to display video on your Monitor/TV.
-Each Video Renderer component has its benefits and its limitations (click the "?" button for more information).
+The Video Renderer is the component used to display video on your screen.
+Each Video Renderer component has its benefits and limitations (click the "?" button for detailed information on each renderer).

-If you're having video issues, try switching the video renderer between "EVR", "Haali Video Renderer" and "VMR9 Windowless".
-Under certain conditions, VMR9 may make some video content appear "washed out" (black will look gray, image may look as if the contrast isn't set properly).
-This is caused by Display Driver issues.
-Updating the drivers may help, and if not, there are work-around detailed in the Inmatrix Forum.
+If you are experiencing problems with video rendering (video picture), try switching the video renderer between "EVR", "MadVR" and "MPC-VR" (MadVR and MPC-VR are available on Zoom Player's install center).
+Under some conditions, the video content may appear "washed out" (black will look gray, image may look as if the contrast isn't set properly).
+This is caused by a Display Driver setting.
+Updating or configuring the display driver may help, look for a setting for specifying if the monitor is used to display video content or possibly a setting related to the video's luma-range, which should be "0-255" and not "16-235".

 Custom Renderer

-Setting a custom video renderer allows you to re-route video output to a user-defined filter (component).
-This is mainly used for hardware-specific cases where you have a special renderer that can route the video display through special hardware.
+Setting a custom video renderer re-routing video output to a user-defined filter (component).
+Used mainly in hardware-specific cases where a special renderer is used route video output through special hardware.

 Flip Video Horizontally (only works when Video Renderer is set to VMR9)